pledo/aws-mfa-cli/README.md

 RoadMap

-- Remove only the [mfa] block, keep everything after
-- Create a description for README explaing the script
-- Create the cli option for mfa arn and other most important options.
+x- Remove only the [mfa] block, keep everything after x- Create a description for README explaing the script x- Create the cli option for mfa arn and other most important options.
 - Take the aws region from the environment variable: AWS_DEFAULT_REGION, if it exist.
+- Take the aws region from aws/credentials file: AWS_DEFAULT_REGION, if it exist.